Move-in Day is Saturday, September 1st, 2018!

 - However, we will have volunteers on-site to assist from 8:00 a.m. to 4:00 p.m.

-- Drivers should expect to spend approx. 5-10 minutes in the drop zone unloading, before moving along to park.
+- Drivers should expect to spend no more than 5-15 minutes in the drop zone unloading, before moving along to park.

 - Each building has a designated parking zone.